arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 [2024-12-11 22:19:14.000 (UTC+0000)] [32minfo/server[0m	Arduino Opta IP: 192.168.100.191
 ```

-In this example, the output displays the IP address:
+In this example, the output displays the **IP address**:

 ```bash
 192.168.100.191
 ```

-The discovery URL is as follows, which indicates the OPC UA server is running at:
+The **discovery URL** is as follows, which indicates the OPC UA server is running at:

 ```bash
 opc.tcp://192.168.100.191:4840